Lindllay/Lindllay/README.md

 ### Hello 👋

-I'm Maciek, a 26 y.o psychologist from Poland,
+I'm Maciek, a 26 y/o psychologist from Poland,
 <br>who creates websites as a hobby since the beginning of 2021.
 <br>I love exploring new technologies 💻 and leveraging them to build cool stuffs 🛠️.